EnglishSpanish

 A neuroma is a noncancerous tumor, but Morton’s neuroma is not a tumor at all.
 Because of this, there are generally no visible signs of the condition, like a lump or tumor.
 Instead, pain and the feeling of stepping on a marble are the easiest ways to identify Morton’s neuroma.

 Neuromas can also develop in other areas of the foot.
-They most frequently occur between the third and fourth toes, causing pain on the ball of the foot, but rarely there may be more than one neuroma on the same foot.
+They most frequently occur between the third and fourth toes, causing pain on the ball of the foot.
+However, there may be more than one neuroma on the same foot, although this is rare.

 How Can I Treat Morton’s Neuroma At Home?

-Our patients often seek at-home remedies to correct foot issues before coming to see us at Best Foot Doctor.
+Our patients often seek at-home remedies to address foot issues before visiting us at Best Foot Doctor.
 In the NY/NYC area, we tend to see the more advanced cases of Morton’s Neuroma requiring surgery, but this condition can be treatable at home if caught early or in a mild form.
-Here are three ways that you can relieve the pain caused by Morton’s neuroma.
+Here are three ways to relieve the pain caused by Morton’s neuroma.

-- Wear loose-fitting, comfortable footwear with a toe box that allows toes to move freely.
-By releasing the restrictions on your toes and the ball of the foot, the tissue in between your third and fourth toes can relax and may heal itself.
+1. Wear loose-fitting, comfortable footwear with a toe box that allows toes to move freely.
+By releasing the restrictions on your toes and the ball of your foot, the tissue between your third and fourth toes can relax and potentially heal itself.